+CHAPTER XX

-CHAPTER XX Origin of goods Article 145
+Origin of goods

 The Minister is authorized to issue general rules of origin applicable to importation and exportation of goods.
-Rules of origin shall be issued in consultation with, as the case may be, the Ministry of Industry and Commerce, the Ministry of Fisheries, the Ministry of Agriculture and the Ministry for Foreign Affairs.
+[Rules of origin shall be issued in consultation with, as the case may be, the ministries administering commercial affairs and affairs of fisheries and exportation.]
 The rules shall be based on the following principles: